Active Quantum Reservoir Engineering: Using a Qubit to Manipulate its Environment: Superconducting qubit

 We now consider a different class of correlated states, the Ramsey-correlated state $\rho_m^R = P_m |\Psi_m^R\rangle\langle\Psi_m^R| $, where

 and we highlight that the above state is the same class of states used to produce the satellite peaks in Fig.~\ref{fig:overview}~(c).
-We assume a linear phase $\theta_m =\alpha m+\varphi$, which can be optimized to prepare an anti-correaled state.
+We assume a linear phase $\theta_m =\alpha m+\varphi$, which can be optimised to prepare an anti-correlated state.